Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Numerical convergence

 \subsection{Energy density and number density conservation tests}

 As a final test of the convergence properties of \fortepiano, we devise several controlled tests to quantify the extent to which \fortepiano\ conserves neutrino number and energy under variations in the momentum discretisation described in section~\ref{sec:momentum}.
-Specifically, we solve the Boltzmann--continuity system under the following conditions for the collision integrals: \begin{enumerate} \item {\bf No collisions}, i.e., ${\cal I}_{\nu e}= {\cal I}_{\nu \nu}=0$. \item {\bf Neutrino--neutrino collisions only}, i.e., we set ${\cal I}_{\nu e}=0$, leaving only ${\cal I}_{\nu \nu}$ operative. \item {\bf Neutrino--electron elastic scattering only}, i.e., we set ${\cal I}_{\nu \nu}=0$, as well as ${\cal I}_{\nu e}^{\rm ann}=0$ in equation~\eqref{eq:collint}. \item{\bf No $e^+e^-$-annihilation}, i.e., we set ${\cal I}_{\nu e}^{\rm ann}=0$ in equation~\eqref{eq:collint}, while keeping all other collision terms operative. \end{enumerate} Theoretically, we expect the comoving neutrino number density to be conserved in all four cases, while only the first two scenarios conserve the comoving energy density as well.
+Specifically, we solve the Boltzmann--continuity system under the following conditions for the collision integrals: \begin{enumerate} \item {\bf No collisions}, i.e., ${\cal I}_{\nu e}= {\cal I}_{\nu \nu}=0$. \item {\bf Neutrino--neutrino collisions only}, i.e., we set ${\cal I}_{\nu e}=0$, leaving only ${\cal I}_{\nu \nu}$ operative. \item {\bf Neutrino--electron elastic scattering only}, i.e., we set ${\cal I}_{\nu \nu}=0$, as well as ${\cal I}_{\nu e}^{\rm ann}=0$ in equation~\eqref{eq:collint}. \item{\bf No $e^+e^-$-annihilation}, i.e., we set ${\cal I}_{\nu e}^{\rm ann}=0$ in equation~\eqref{eq:collint}, while keeping all other collision terms operative. \item {\bf Full collisions}, i.e., we take into account all the contributions to ${\cal I}_{\nu e}$ and ${\cal I}_{\nu \nu}$. \end{enumerate} Theoretically, we expect the comoving neutrino number density to be conserved in only the first four cases, while only the first two scenarios conserve the comoving energy density as well.
+Numerical detailed balance can be deemed well satisfied if the fractional number and, where appropriate, energy density losses in cases 1.-4.\ can be kept substantially below the target physical changes in the system represented by case 5.

-Table~\ref{tab:conservation} shows the fractional non-conservation in the comoving neutrino number and energy densities, defined respectively as the relative changes in the final-state comoving number and energy densities relative to the initial state.
-Evidently, where both number and energy conservation are expected (i.e., no collisions, and neutrino--neutrino collisions only), \fortepiano\ is able to replicate the outcome at $10^{-4}\%$ or better using both the Gauss--Laguerre and the Newton--Cotes quadrature schemes.
-Number conservation tends to deteriorate, however, when energy-changing processes are switched on: in the case of neutrino--electron collisions only, we find both GL and NC to incur non-conservation in the number density in the $0.002\% \to 0.003\%$ ballpark.
+Figure~\ref{fig:cons} shows the fractional non-conservation in the comoving neutrino number and energy densities, defined respectively as the relative changes in the final-state comoving number and energy densities relative to the initial state.
+Evidently, where both number and energy conservation are expected (i.e., no collisions, and neutrino--neutrino collisions only), \fortepiano\ is able to replicate the outcome at $10^{-5}\%$ or better using both the Gauss--Laguerre and the Newton--Cotes quadrature schemes.
+Number conservation also holds at the same level for both methods when the energy-changing neutrino--electron collisions are switched on.